 Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 4

-The Miami Heat (44-38) take on the New York Knicks (47-35) at 7:30 PM ET on Monday at FTX Arena.
-Jimmy Butler of the Heat and Julius Randle of the Knicks are two players to watch in this contest.
+FTX Arena is where the Miami Heat (44-38) and New York Knicks (47-35) will square off on Monday at 7:30 PM ET.
+Jimmy Butler is one of the players to watch when these two squads hit the hardwood.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TNT.

 How to Watch Heat vs. Knicks